ablodge/amr-utils/README.md

-# amr-utils
-A python package for working with AMR data, working with AMR alignments, and visualizing AMRs.
+AMR Utils is a python package for working with AMR data, working with AMR alignments, and visualizing AMRs.
 This code is maintained by Austin Blodgett.
 I wrote amr-utils to store operations that I often need when doing research with AMRs.
 ### Features:
 - Load AMRs from a file or directory, with support for multiple formats
 - Load AMR alignments, with support for LDC, JAMR, and ISI alignment formats
-- simple class for accessing AMR nodes, edges, alignments, etc.
+- A simple class for accessing AMR nodes, edges, tokens, etc.
-- Tools for AMR Visualization using HTML (AMR string) or Latex (AMR graph)
+- Tools for AMR Visualization
+	- Convert AMR graphs to Latex (using the tikz library)
+	- Display AMR strings as HTML, with overridable display settings for nodes, tokens, and edges
+	- AMR Diff, Display differnces between AMRs

 ### Requirements
 - Python 3.6 or higher